 - 1. Hourmeter Displays the total operating hours of the loader. - 2.
 Fuel Level Gauge Displays the amount of fuel in the tank. - 3.
 Engine Coolant Temperature Gauge Indicates the engine coolant temperature. - 4.
-Engine Oil Temperature Lights if the engine oil is too hot this warns the operator to stop the engine and determine and correct the cause for the high temperature.
-During normal operation this indicator should be OFF. - 5.
-Hydraulic Oil Filter Restriction-Lights if the hydraulic filter becomes restricted, warning the operator to stop the engine, allow the engine to cool, and then change the oil and filter.
+Air Filter Restriction Indicator (optional)Lights if air filter is clogged. - Engine Coolant Temperature Lights if the engine coolant is too hot.
+This warns the operator to stop the engine and determine and correct the cause for the high temperature.
 During normal operation this indicator should be OFF. - 6.
-Hydraulic Oil Temperature Lights if the hydraulic oil is too hot this warns the operator to reduce the hydraulic load and determine the cause of the high temperature.
-During normal operation this indicator should be OFF. - Light Switch Controls all the lights on the loader.
+Hydraulic Oil Filter Restriction Lights if the hydraulic filter becomes restricted, warning the operator to stop the engine, allow the engine to cool, and then change the oil and filter.
+During normal operation this indicator should be OFF. - Hydraulic Oil Temperature Lights if the hydraulic oil is too hot.
+This warns the operator to reduce the hydraulic load and determine the cause of the high temperature.
+During normal operation this indicator should be OFF. - 8.
+Light Switch Controls all the lights on the loader.
 Symbols denote the four positions of the light switch.
-In a clockwise direction these are: - Off - Tail Lights - Front Work Lights with Tail Lights - both Front and Rear Work Lights For the lights to function, the keyswitch must be in the RUN position.
+In a clockwise direction these are: - Off - · Tail Lights - Front Work Lights with Tail Lights - both Front and Rear Work Lights

+For the lights to function, the keyswitch must be in the RUN position.